(1) This Chapter applies to proceedings in England and Wales or Northern Ireland by a member of a company—

 (a) under this Chapter, or

-(b) in pursuance of an order of the court in proceedings under section 994 (proceedings for protection of members against unfair prejudice).
+(b) in pursuance of an order of the court in proceedings under section 994 (proceedings for protection of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.